-This Contract, effective made on November 5, 2013, and amended by addendum effective March 31, 2015, is hereby amended and restated effective September 14, 2016, is between the Department of Health and Human Services, acting by and through the Centers for Medicare & Medicaid Services (CMS), the State of Illinois, acting by and through the Department of Healthcare and Family Services (Department) and (the Contractor).
-The Contractor's principal place of business is .
+This Contract, effective made on November 5, 2013, and amended by addendum effective March 31, 2015, and amended and restated effective September 14, 2016, is hereby amended and restated effective January 1, 2018, between the Department of Health and Human Services, acting by and through the Centers for Medicare & Medicaid Services (CMS), the State of Illinois, acting by and through the Department of Healthcare and Family Services (Department) and [PLAN NAME] (the Contractor).
+The Contractor's principal place of business is [PLAN ADDRESS].